next up previous

 4. Explore your dataset and identify a modest number of "interesting" features in the data.

-5. Write a short (less than or equal to 8 pages, single spaced) paper describing the data, the papers you read related to visualizing this type of data, the process you followed in developing your visualization, the methods used for exploration, and the things you discovered.
+5. Write a short (between 5 and 10 pages, single spaced) paper describing the data, the papers you read related to visualizing this type of data, the process you followed in developing your visualization, the methods used for exploration, and the things you discovered.
 Include screen shots and relevant references.

 Academic Honesty: Copying the work of others and turning it in as your own is considered academic dishonesty, and is strictly forbidden in this class.
 Violators of this policy will receive a 0 grade for the assignment, and the incident will be reported to the department chair and the Dean of Students' Office.

-Facilities: You can use whatever computer you have at your disposal, as long as it supports at least 256 colors and your programs can be demonstrated on a machine on campus.
+Facilities: You can use whatever computer you have at your disposal, as long as your programs can be demonstrated on a machine on campus.

-It may also be possible to build your assignments using an existing visualization tool as a base.
+It may also be possible to build your assignments using an existing visualization tool as a base (you are expected to add code to these).
 Some visualization tools that you can download and test include:

 1. XmdvTool - http://davis.wpi.edu/xmdv